MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy-manage-azure-stack-hci.md

 3. [Create VM networks](network-virtual.md).

-## Step 3: Configure DCB settings on the Azure Local instance
+## Step 3: Configure DCB settings on the Azure Stack HCI cluster

 >[!NOTE]
 >Configuration of DCB settings is an optional step to achieve high performance during S2D cluster creation workflow.
 Skip to step 4 if you do not wish to configure DCB settings.